ooples/pine_script_docs/source/concepts/Inputs.rst

 Script inputs are the means by which Pine scripts can receive user inputs.
 They can only be accessed when a script is running on the chart.
-Script users access them through the script's "Settings" dialog box, which can be reached by:
+Script users access them through the script's "Settings" dialog box, which can be reached different ways, by:

 - Double-clicking on the name of an on-chart indicator
 - Right-clicking on the script's name and choosing the "Settings" item from the dropdown menu